 Bottom line

 A paper trading account is a very useful tool if you want to test out trading strategies or just become familiar with the ins and outs of investing.
-Compare brokers that offer paper trading accounts to find one that’s right for you, but just remember that trading with fake money is never quite the same as when you put your real money on the line.
+Compare brokers that offer paper trading accounts to find one that’s right for you, but just remember that trading with fake money is never quite the same as putting your real money on the line.

 Frequently asked questions about paper trading in Canada

-The best paper trading platform in Canada varies depending on factors such as what you want to trade and how much trading experience you have.
+The best paper trading platform in Canada varies depending on factors like what you want to trade and how much trading experience you have.
 Popular options worth considering include Interactive Brokers, Questrade, RBC Direct Investing, Qtrade, Moomoo and Scotia iTRADE.

 Yes, paper trading is a good way for beginners to learn the basics of investing without putting any real money at risk.
-You can use it to learn how to use a trading platform, how to place buy and sell orders, and to test out investment strategies.
+You can use it to learn how to use a trading platform, how to place buy and sell orders and various investment strategies to test out.

 Paper trading is risk-free in the sense that you only "trade" with fake money, so you never put any real money at risk.
 But there are drawbacks to be aware of.
 For example, the trading decisions you make when trading with fake money could end up being very different to the decisions you would make if you had real money at stake, so you need to be aware that paper trading won't completely prepare you for the real thing.

 Yes, most brokers that support paper trading typically also offer a paper trading app.
-If you plan on placing trades via mobile, be sure to practice paper trading in the app to familiarize yourself with its user interface.
+If you plan on placing trades via mobile device, be sure to practice paper trading in the app to familiarize yourself with its user interface.

 Advertiser disclosure